garnesapps/tictactoe/README.md

 ## Welcome to TicTacToe Sayash

-This project has been made by me and I would like to refine it in due course of time
+This project has been made by me and I would like to refine it in due course of time.

 ### TicTacToe working